Carhul/Task_Manager/TESTING.md

   * Edit and delete tasks created by me

     The user can do this from the main page, All Tasks - or in the profile page.
-In the profile page is only the tasks created by the logged in user visible.
-This would be the preferred method in case where there is a lot of tasks.
+In the profile page, is only the tasks created by the logged in user visible.
+This would be the preferred method in case there is a lot of tasks.

+  * See my created task on my profile page

+    The user can easily see the created tasks by entering the profile page.

+* As an Admin user, in addition to the above, I want to:

+  * Create a new department

+    Admin can create a new department by pushing the Manage Departments, on navbar.

+  * Edit department

+    Admin can easily edit department when on the Manage Department page, by pushing EDIT.

+  * Delete department

+    Admin can delete department when on the Manage Department page, by pushing DELETE.

 ### Manual Testing ###

+* All Tasks Page

 ### Automated Testing ###